All financial figures are in Canadian dollars ($ or C$) and all references to barrels are per barrel of bitumen sales unless otherwise noted

 The forward-looking information included in this news release is expressly qualified in its entirety by the foregoing cautionary statements.
 Unless otherwise stated, the forward-looking information included in this news release is made as of the date of this news release and MEG assumes no obligation to update or revise any forward-looking information to reflect new events or circumstances, except as required by law.

 MEG is an energy company focused on sustainable in situ thermal oil production in the southern Athabasca region of Alberta, Canada.
-MEG is actively developing innovative enhanced oil recovery projects that utilize steam‐assisted gravity drainage ("SAGD") extraction methods to improve the responsible economic recovery of oil as well as lower carbon emissions.
-MEG transports and sells its thermal oil production to refiners throughout North America and internationally.
-MEG's common shares are listed on the Toronto Stock Exchange under the symbol "MEG".
+MEG is actively developing innovative enhanced oil recovery projects that utilize steam‐assisted gravity drainage extraction methods to improve the responsible economic recovery of oil as well as lower carbon emissions.
+MEG transports and sells thermal oil (AWB) to customers throughout North America and internationally.
+MEG is a member of the Pathways Alliance, a group of Canada's largest oil sands producers working together to address climate change and achieve the goal of net zero emissions1 by 2050.
+MEG's common shares are listed on the Toronto Stock Exchange under the symbol "MEG" (TSX: MEG).

 For further information, please contact: